-What this means is that being aware of the investment structure is being aware of what will happen if the borrower or loan originator goes bankrupt.
-This is particularly important with platforms offering buyback guarantees as a buyback guarantee can create an illusion of a risk-free environment, but there will be no guarantee if the loan originator goes bankrupt.
-Furthermore, it could create an incentive for loan originators to increase leverage indirectly, by originating more and more liabilities/indirect debt that needs to be paid back in the future and thereby increase the risk over time.
+What this means is that being aware of the investment structure is being aware of what will happen if the borrower defaults or the loan originator goes bankrupt.
+This is particularly important with platforms offering buyback guarantees as a buyback guarantee can create an illusion of a risk-free environment.
+However, there will be no guarantee if the loan originator goes bankrupt.
+Furthermore, it could create an incentive for loan originators to increase leverage indirectly by originating more and more liabilities/indirect debt that needs to be paid back in the future and thereby increase the risk over time.

-- Examples of indirect investment platforms in p2p lending: Some (but not all) four-party platforms that are structured with both a platform and a loan originator to facilitate the lending – e.g. Mintos, IUVO Group, Grupeer.
+- Examples of indirect investment platforms in P2P lending: Some four-party platforms (but not all) that are structured with both a platform and a loan originator to facilitate the lending – e.g. Mintos, IUVO Group, and Grupeer.

-- The indirect investments structure in p2p lending let you invest in the loan originator through the platform.
+- The indirect investments structure in P2P lending lets you invest in the loan originator through the platform.

-- Indirect investments are those in which the money is pooled together in a vehicle which itself owns an assets.
+- Indirect investments are investments where the money is pooled together in a vehicle which itself owns one or more assets.

 - Indirect investors invest in the expertise of the people controlling the vehicle.